How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 A huge, docile Emperor scorpion from Africa

-Back when I was much younger I used to do educational reptile shows for kids.
+Back when I was much younger, I used to do educational reptile shows for kids.
 Emperor scorpions were great for that because they are big, docile, and virtually harmless to humans.
+Personally, I find arachnids fascinating.